Please read on to learn about the research projects currently supported by Western Alliance grants and other awards.

 The COVID-19 pandemic is an unprecedented global health emergency, resulting in enormous pressure on health systems and health-service staff across the world.
 To the best of our knowledge, no evidence yet exists on the impacts of the crisis on the health and wellbeing of rural health service staff.
 In the Australian context, rural health services play an integral role in their communities, contributing to community strength and sustainability.
 As a result, negative impacts on the wellbeing of health service staff members could lead to wider and lasting negative effects across already vulnerable rural communities.

-This project is being driven by health service concerns for supporting the wellbeing of their staff.
+This phase 2 project is being driven by health service concerns for supporting the wellbeing of their staff.
 Anecdotally, there is increasing concern from health service executive staff about high stress and low wellbeing among rural health service workers, as a result of the evolving pandemic.
 Furthermore, retention of skilled healthcare workers is considered especially challenging in the rural setting under normal circumstances and the COVID-19 crisis may further negatively impact this underlying workforce vulnerability.

 Using a repeat cross-sectional online survey and qualitative phone interviews, this study will investigate trends in staff health and wellbeing over time, in the context of trends in COVID-19 cases and government restrictions.
 We will explore the experiences of rural health service staff to generate recommendations for intervention and actions that will contribute to preserving the health and wellbeing of staff in rural health services in Western Victoria, Gippsland and Mildura.
 We also have support from WorkSafe and The Royal Flying Doctors Service.